 Farm animals living in factory farms suffer from intense confinement, physical mutilations and denial of their most basic natural desires.
 Routine practices in these facilities equate to animal cruelty that would be illegal if done to dogs or cats.
 The Refuge is working to educate the general public about these cruel practices through providing innovative literature, guided sanctuary tours, and other creative educational experiences.

 The Refuge strives to inspire and encourage cruelty-free living by offering a non-judgmental, supportive community of compassionate advocates who work to answer questions and offer solutions for people interested in moving towards a vegan lifestyle.
-Through cooking classes, bake sales, food samplings, and other food-based events, we work to demystify veganism and provide the tools people need to make compassionate choices.
+Through cooking classes, bake sales, food samplings, and other food-based events, we work to provide the tools people need to make compassionate choices.